mhered/bumperbot/Section_4_Locomotion.md

 Add physical properties to simulate forces and movements in the URDF:

-1. Add <inertial> and <collision> tags to the links.
-Recommends Solidworks exporter for <inertial> properties.
+1. Add `<inertial>` and `<collision>` tags to the links.
+Recommends  [Solidworks Exporter](http://wiki.ros.org/sw_urdf_exporter)  for `<inertial>` properties.
+See [this discussion](https://github.com/mhered/sevillabot/blob/main/inertial/Inertial.md) for methods to estimate inertial properties from FreeCAD models and [this discussion](https://github.com/mhered/sevillabot/blob/main/inertial/Weighing.md) for experimental estimates of center of mass.
 2. For other tags needed only for gazebo (e.g. friction coefficients, solver accuracy, direction of rotation etc) it is better to create another file `bumperbot_gazebo.urdf` and embed it with ` <xacro:include filename="$(find bumperbot_description)/urdf/bumperbot_gazebo.urdf"/>` as this improves readability

 ## Gazebo launch file